ivan-perevala/camera_projection_painter_addon_manual/props/cameraprops.rst

 Export Mode
 -----------

-Depending on how much you trust your registration, you can select the following options or you can also choose not to export camera poses
+Depending on how much you trust your registration, you can select the following options or you can also choose not to export camera poses for Reality Capture (XMP)

 Do Not Export
+ Do not export camera poses

 Draft
  This will treat poses as an imperfect draft to be optimized in the future.
 The draft mode functions also as a flight log